Your ultimate Loch Ness adventure. Travel the full length of the loch, explore wonderful waterfalls, and visit cosy villages.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-You leave Inverness and follow the Caledonian Canal to the source at Loch Ness.
+You leave Inverness and follow the Caledonian Canal to the source of the River Ness.
+Your guide takes you down the road less travelled to Dores, on the eastern side of the loch.

 Next, you venture to Invermoriston, where you can take a short walk to an old summerhouse with views of the river Moriston.